fwdslsh/giv/docs/app-spec.md

 - `--todo-files TODO_FILES` - Pathspec for files to scan for TODOs
 - `--todo-pattern TODO_PATTERN` - Regex to match TODO lines
 - `--version-file VERSION_FILE` - Pathspec of file(s) to inspect for version bumps
-- `--version-pattern VERSION_PATTERN` - Custom regex to identify version strings
+- `--version-pattern VERSION_PATTERN` - Regex to identify version strings

 #### Output Options